Funding

 The Department of Spanish & Portuguese Studies offers fellowships and competitive research semesters to our graduate students.
 Additionally, we offer travel awards and career development to further scholarship and professionalization.

-Competitive Summer Fellowships - summer research/writing funding
+Summer research/writing funding

 Our students have been successful at securing University Fellowships and Awards including but not limited to: